amperity/amperity-docs/amperity_reference/source/data_tables.rst

 .. data-tables-predicted-clv-attributes-link-to-table-start

-.. note:: See |table_predicted_clv_attributes| for more information about how this table is built and maintained within the customer 360 database and how it interacts with features within AmpIQ.
+.. note:: See |table_predicted_clv_attributes| for more information about how this table is built and maintained within the customer 360 database and how it interacts with features within predictive modeling.

 .. data-tables-predicted-clv-attributes-link-to-table-end